Daniel-Andarge/Software-Design-and-Architecture-Specialization--University-of-Alberta/README.md

 # Software Design and Architecture Specialization

 **About the Specialization:**
-In the Software Design and Architecture Specialization, you'll master the application of design principles, patterns, and architectures to build reusable and flexible software applications and systems.
-Learn how to express and document software system designs visually, using Unified Modeling Language (UML).
+In the Software Design and Architecture Specialization, I mastered the application of design principles, patterns, and architectures to build reusable and flexible software applications and systems.
+I learned how to express and document software system designs visually, using Unified Modeling Language (UML).

 **Practical Learning:**
-Engage in practical examples to apply your knowledge, developing employable skills and expertise relevant to the software industry.
+Engaging in practical examples allowed me to apply my knowledge, developing employable skills and expertise relevant to the software industry.

 ## Applied Learning Project

-**Capstone Project: Java-based Android Application** The culmination of this specialization involves a Java-based Android application.
-Progress through the four courses, evolving the app from a single-user local data storage to a multi-user app with remote data storage.
-Each course provides a Java codebase as a starting point, challenging you to document and implement new features based on course knowledge.
+**Capstone Project: Java-based Android Application** The culmination of this specialization involved a Java-based Android application.
+Progressing through the four courses, I evolved the app from a single-user local data storage to a multi-user app with remote data storage.
+Each course provided a Java codebase as a starting point, challenging me to document and implement new features based on course knowledge.

-Tutorials are available to help you understand the starter codebase and grasp the basics of Android development.
+Tutorials were available to help me understand the starter codebase and grasp the basics of Android development.

 ## Prerequisites

-Basic Java programming knowledge is expected.
-The capstone application requires the use of Android Studio, an integrated development environment.
-Explore tutorials for [Windows](link-to-windows-tutorial) or [Mac](link-to-mac-tutorial) to familiarize yourself with Android Studio.
+Basic Java programming knowledge was expected.
+The capstone application required the use of Android Studio, an integrated development environment.
+I explored tutorials for [Windows](link-to-windows-tutorial) or [Mac](link-to-mac-tutorial) to familiarize myself with Android Studio.

 ---

 ## Course 1: Object-Oriented Design

-**What I learn:**
+**What I Learned:**

 - Object-oriented analysis and design principles.
 - Creating modular, flexible, and reusable software.